Automatically track search engine rankings with Rank Tracker

 If your target location is different from where you actually are, or if you need to track rankings for several specific locations, you can set that up quickly in Rank Tracker's Advanced Search Settings.

 How-to: Set up the location in search engines' settings.
-In Preferences -> Preferred Search Engines, hit the + button next to one of the search engines you target.
+In Preferences > Preferred Search Engines, hit the Add Custom button next to one of the search engines you target.
 You'll see an advanced settings window, offering you to set up a number of language and location settings.
 Type in your target location in the Preferred Location field (feel free to enter a state, town, or even an exact street address).
-Click Apply to see your location displayed on the map, and hit OK to save the localized search engine you've just created.
+Click Apply to see your location displayed on the map and hit OK to save the localized search engine you've just created.

 Repeat if you're targeting several locations.